movd/devopswithkubernetes/README.md

 | ------- | ----- |
 | scalar  | 2     |

-### Exercises 4.04 Canary release with AnalysisTemplate
+### Exercise 4.04 Canary release with AnalysisTemplate

 My test runs for 10 minutes and checks that the memory consumption does not exceed 652.8 Mb. _Based on my memory ressource limits per container (128*6)*0.85_.